Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 ### 🧭 I Dare to Suggest: Report the Typical, Not the Expected [^4]

-So here’s a challenge to the norm: instead of defaulting to the expected (µ) value, report the typical (e.g., mode(s))[^5] — and the shape of the story behind it (e.g., whether the distribution is normal, skewed, etc.).
+So here’s a challenge to the norm: instead of defaulting to the expected (µ) value only, report the typical (e.g., mode(s))[^5] — and the shape of the story behind it (e.g., whether the distribution is normal, skewed, etc.).
 <br>Or, at the very least, acknowledge when the expected and typical values diverge.

 At the end of the day, we want to objectively quantify our model’s behavior: when it works and when it doesn’t.
 Ignoring this (seemingly trivial) distinction can lead — and probably *has* led — us to draw the wrong conclusions.